DragonOfMath/fa-blacklist/README.md

 3. Open the `manifest.json` file of the extension directory, or load by selecting the directory.
 4. Test it out!
 The extension remains until you close the browser or manually remove it from the same page as you installed it.

+(Ignore manifest warnings: browsers may have conflicting strictness about its properties, but the end result makes no difference on the usage)

 ### FA Blacklist 2: Electric Boogaloo
 After what felt like an eternity of waiting, the **FA Blacklist** is finally back and ***better than ever***.